dhuangdeveloper/CarND-Traffic-Sign-Classifier-Project/Traffic_Sign_Classifier_Write_Up.md

    1.d: Combing rgb into 2 channels with coefficient trained as part of the network
 2. Number of convolutional layers and NN layers:
    To reduce the number of parameters, I want to reduce the number of final outoput channels from final CNN layer so that my NN layers remain simple, and I also want to increase the number of CNN layers so that I explore more combinations of filters while keeping the number of coefficients in the CNN layers small.
 My final CNN is 5 layers (the first layer is not a really a filter on 2D image but rather a combination of color channels).

-Note: I have not experimented with dropout.
-I meet a pratical constraint that I have a limited amount of budget to spent on AWS GPUs.

 ###Test a Model on New Images